bairblog/bairblog.github.io/_posts/2018-04-10-virtual-stuntman.md

 We can also train a simulated Atlas robot to imitate mocap clips from a human.
 Though the Atlas has a very different morphology and mass distribution, it is still able to reproduce the desired motions.
-Not only can the policies imitate the reference motions, they can also recovery from pretty significant perturbations.
+Not only can the policies imitate the reference motions, they can also recover from pretty significant perturbations.

 <p style="text-align:center;">